-Grants are no longer available, but there is extra support available in certain circumstances.
+Maintenance Grants are no longer available for new students, but there is extra support available in certain circumstances:

-- Scholarships and bursaries offered on the basis of academic ability, your income, or for other reasons (for example, if your child has a disability). - Fee waivers these reduce tuition fees, either on their own, or in a broader package of support with a bursary. - Hardship funds these can help if your child is struggling financially, either before or during uni. - Disabled Students' Allowances (DSAs) if your child has a disability, including a longterm health condition, mental health condition, or specific learning difficulty, such as dyslexia they might be able to get funds to cover extra costs.
+- Scholarships and bursaries offered on the basis of academic ability, your income, or for other reasons (for example, if your child has a disability). - ► Fee waivers these reduce tuition fees, either on their own, or in a broader package of support with a bursary. - ► Hardship funds these can help if your child is struggling financially, either before or during uni. - Disabled Students' Allowance (DSA) - if your child has a disability, including a long-term health condition, mental health condition, or specific learning difficulty, such as dyslexia they might be able to get funds to cover extra costs.
+Students can get up to £26,291 of support for 2023 to 2024.
+There are exceptions for students who need more money for travel costs.
+This will apply for both new and continuing students.
 How much they get depends on their individual needs, not your household income.
-DSAs can be applied for alongside the main student finance application and don't usually have to be paid back unless your child leaves their course early.
+DSA can be applied for alongside the main student finance application and don't usually have to be paid back unless your child leaves their course early.